Fat Loss Strategies -Cliff notes for a lifetime of fat loss!

 -To get motivated, use tricks to engage yourself emotionally.

 -Things get done when you know you have to report to someone and there are consequences.

 -Your mind is for creating ideas, not for storing them.
 You’re not going to remember to get things done.

 - Most people simply eat too many calories on the weekends.
 Make it a point to workout Friday, Saturday, AND Sunday.

 -You are personally responsible for educating yourself about solving your health problems.

 -To break a sugar addiction.
 Eat anything except sugar or simple

 carbohydrates (anything white) until you break the addiction.
-Drink water if you are hungry or have cravings.
+Drink water or take fiber pills if you are hungry or have cravings.
 It’s often dehydration not hunger.